MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ## Introduction

 Microsoft Edge sync enables users to access their browsing data across all their signed-in devices.
-The following data can be synchronized:
+Users can sync the following data:

 - Favorites
 - Passwords